zowe/docs-site/docs/user-guide/configure-caching-service-ha.md

 - **redis**

    To enable this method, set the value of `ZWE_CACHING_SERVICE_PERSISTENT` to `redis` in the `instance.env` configuration file.
 See [Redis configuration](../extend/extend-apiml/api-mediation-redis.md#redis-configuration) for more information.
 To learn more about Caching Service, see [Using the Caching Service](../extend/extend-apiml/api-mediation-caching-service.md).

+- **infinispan**

+  To enable this method, set the value of `ZWE_CACHING_SERVICE_PERSISTENT` to `infinispan` in the `instance.env` configuration file.
+See [Infinispan configuration](../extend/extend-apiml/api-mediation-infinispan.md#infinispan-configuration) for more information.
+To learn more about Caching Service, see [Using the Caching Service](../extend/extend-apiml/api-mediation-caching-service.md).

 If you are using `zowe.yaml` configuration other than `instance.env`, please check [Configure component caching-service](configure-instance-directory.md#configure-component-caching-service) for configuration details.